Meet the Love Island 2023 summer edition cast

 Speaking about her claim to fame, she added: “I’ve been in a Headie One and Burna Boy music video and I was once an extra in World War Z. I was 12 years old when I filmed it and got to meet Brad Pitt which was cool.”

-Ella is single after Leah recoupled with her former partner, Tyrique, on Tuesday (13 June).
+Ella is coupled up with Tyrique, after previously being single when Leah recoupled with her former partner, on Tuesday (13 June).
 She was at risk of being dumped from the island on Wednesday’s episode (14 June) but was ultimately saved, with Ruchee going home instead.

-Ella still wants to be with Tyrique but has said she will not stand around waiting if he continues to get to know Leah.
+Ella and Tyrique have been on quite a journey after the footballer had to make a decision between her and Leah.

 Mitchel Taylor